jrw22/fpl-app/README.md

 ## Usage

 1. **Fetch Data**: Data is fetched from the Fantasy Premier League API using the `get_data.py` script located in the `utils` folder.
-2. **Visualisation**: The fetched data is visualised using Matplotlib and integrated into the Streamlit app to display charts for metrics like team points, rank, transfers, and captain performance.
+2. **Visualisation**: The fetched data is visualised using plotly and integrated into the Streamlit app to display charts for metrics like team points, rank, transfers, and captain performance.
 3. **Custom Configuration**: You can configure the team ID and the number of gameweeks to analyse directly in the `streamlit_fpl_app.py` file by updating the `team_id` and `last_gameweek` variables.

 ## API Usage